PhotoPrism® Installation Packages

 If no explicit originals, import and/or assets path has been configured, a list of default directory paths will be searched and the first existing directory will be used for the respective path.
 To simplify updates, we recommend not to store any media, database, or custom config files in the same directory where you installed PhotoPrism, e.g. /opt/photoprism, and to use a different base directory for them instead, for example /photoprism, /var/lib/photoprism, or a path relative to each user's home directory.

-Please keep in mind that any changes to the config options, either through the UI, config files, or by setting environment variables, require a restart to take effect.
+Note that all configuration changes, either via UI, config files or by setting environment variables, require a restart to take effect.

 defaults.yml